ericwindmill/fanspace/README.md

     * w/ Search Setlists
 * Setlist Detail
 * Setlist Interaction
     * Comment and 'I was there' Functionality.
+(NB: I was there is like follows)
 * User Profile
     * Displays concerts that were attended by user.